Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/integration-portal.md

 This Integration Portal suits partners who want build these kinds of integrations:

-- [Event Ingestion](../partners/event-ingestion-integration-guide) - Build your own Amplitude Data Source tile to let your users set up an integration between Amplitude and your app.
+- [Event Ingestion](../event-ingestion-integration-guide) - Build your own Amplitude Data Source tile to let your users set up an integration between Amplitude and your app.
-- [Cohorts](../partners/cohort-integration-guide) - Build your own Amplitude Data Destination cohort tile to enable users to sync cohorts (audiences) from Amplitude to your platform through a series of REST API calls.
+- [Cohorts](../cohort-integration-guide) - Build your own Amplitude Data Destination cohort tile to enable users to sync cohorts (audiences) from Amplitude to your platform through a series of REST API calls.
-- Event Streaming (Coming soon) - Build your own Amplitude Data Destination Event Streaming tile to enable users to stream Amplitude event data straight to your platforms.
-Amplitude sends all user, event, and group properties along with the event.
-COMING SOON during week of Sep 26th
+- [Event Streaming](../event-streaming-integration-guide) - Build your own Amplitude Event Streaming tile to let your users to forward events in real-time from Amplitude.

 ### Prerequisites